Jon Claerbout's Classroom

 If you send me email with the subject Put me on your book email list I, claerbout @ stanford.edu will put your name on a (confidential) mailing list.

-here FUNDAMENTALS OF GEOPHYSICAL DATA PROCESSING (FGDP) 1976.
+not yet here no FUNDAMENTALS OF GEOPHYSICAL DATA PROCESSING (FGDP) 1976.
 Some people say this book, my first one, is the most creative (though the most difficult). here, mostly here ,

-Five free books (GEE, BEI, PVI, IEI, FGDP) with three free components (1) web html version, (2) free printable PDF documents, (3) free illustrations.
+Five free books (GIEE, BEI, PVI, IEI, FGDP) with three free components (1) web html version, (2) free printable PDF documents, (3) free illustrations.
 Two books have codes converted to C by Sergey Fomel.
 All 982 figures in all my books (since 1976!) are here.
 Free figures to paste in your slides, term papers, reports, and theses.
 Enjoy!
 Be careful though.
 I don't mind, but your teachers, colleagues, and friends, might not think well of you if they discover you have not given proper credit.
-You can also learn of the 32 people who helped.
+You can also learn of the 32 people who helped (before 2008).

 Free advice for careers, for speakers, and for writers.